 Located south of Missoula, just off Highway 93 lies an unassuming ten-acre parcel.
-But this property, owned by David and Diana Clark, will protect not only scenic views from the nearby Blue Mountain Recreation Area, but important wildlife habitat and historic Native Peoples artifacts in perpetuity.
+But this property, owned by David and Diana Clark, will protect not only scenic views from the nearby Blue Mountain Recreation Area, but important wildlife habitat and a history of Tribal cultural use.

 The project, which closed in December 2017, was made possible with donations from the landowner, and will protect not only our current landscape, but also its history, for the next generation.
 Thank you to the landowners!